Introduction

 Below 640 (Poor) | 25%+ | 6 – 36 months |

-- Choose shorter loan terms to reduce interest costs.
+• Choose shorter loan terms to reduce total interest costs.

-- Compare lenders to find the lowest APRs.
+• Compare multiple lenders to find the lowest APRs.

 Aside from interest rates, unsecured loans may include additional fees that increase the total borrowing cost.